ulfboge/forest-compliance-offers/docs/03_enhanced_monitoring/03_enhanced-forest-monitoring.md

 - **Feeds Certification Module:** Supplies monitoring evidence and corrective-action proof for pre-audit reviews.
 - **Supports Financial Readiness:** Provides operational KPIs (harvest progress, asset health) that flow into valuation updates.
 - **Investment Verification:** Generates longitudinal datasets that third parties can use to validate impact claims.

+Komba GIS AB does not operate drones directly; when high-resolution imagery is required we coordinate ingest from client-appointed or recommended partners.

 ---